isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 --------

 The Network Configuration Protocol, or NETCONF, is a network management protocol defined in `RFC 4741 <https://tools.ietf.org/html/rfc4741>`__.
-It uses YANG modeling language, defined in `RFC 6020 <https://tools.ietf.org/html/rfc6020>`__, to provide a uniform way of handling the configuration syntax of varied networking devices.
+It uses the YANG modeling language, defined in `RFC 6020 <https://tools.ietf.org/html/rfc6020>`__, to provide a uniform way of handling the configuration syntax of various networking devices.
 Kea provides optional support for a YANG/NETCONF interface with the ``kea-netconf`` agent.

 .. _netconf-install: